weeeBox/mobile-system-design/exercises/image-library.md

 ## Deep Dive
 After a high-level discussion, your interviewer might want to discuss some specific components of the system.
 Make sure to keep your explanation brief and don't overload it with details - let your interviewer guide the conversation and ask questions instead.
 You can learn more about deep-dive discussions [here](https://github.com/weeeBox/mobile-system-design#deep-dive-tweet-feed-flow).

+## Deep Dive: Image Cache
+> **Interviewer**: "What is the purpose of the `Image Cache` component?"
+> **Candidate**: "It's an in-memory LRU cache to keep a subset of loaded images for quicker access."
+>
+> **Interviewer**: "Should this component also handle disk cache?"
+> **Candidate**: "The disk cache only makes sense for the images downloaded over the network.
+I think the network client can handle it better."
+>
+> **Interviewer**: "Why do you think so?"
+> **Candidate**: "Most of the modern HTTP clients have built-in caching mechanisms that respect [`Cache-Control`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control) directives for responses."
+> **Candidate**: "This way, we only need to specify the cache size and the client can handle content expiration for us."
+>
+> **Interviewer**: "How would you select the size of the cache?"
+> **Candidate**: "I would start with some default value.
+For example, the Google Drive app has `250`Mb by default."
+> **Candidate**: "Then I would provide a library setting to override this."
+>
+> **Interviewer**: "Can you see any drawbacks of using a 3rd party library?"
+> **Candidate**: "Depending on a 3rd party library is tricky since it can lead to semantic and binary incompatibilities with the host app.
+On the other hand, it handles lots of complexity for us and encapsulates the experience of many developers who worked on it.
+I think it's a trade-off between time-to-the-market and code ownership."

+_NOTE: If you don't have much experience with network stack internals - it's ok to mention a well-known library as a workaround._

 ## Deep Dive: Image Loader

 ![High-level Diagram](/images/exercise-image-library-image-loader.svg)